UTSCCSCC01/project-ez4-0/doc/sprint0/README.md

 # "FANCYNAME": A Community and E-Learning Virtual Platform
-You can explore following topics in this file:
+You can explore the following topics in this file:
 - Introduction
 - Motivation
 - Installation